Grocery Technical Assistance and Food Access Development

 That experience brought him to Cairo, Illinois, where he opened Rise Community Market, the community's last full-service grocery store.
 He watched what it meant to people when the doors opened.
 He also watched the structural forces that closed it anyway: undercapitalization, grant funding structures that could not serve as operating capital, the compounding difficulty of running a grocery store in a market the larger system had long since written off.

 Cairo was not the problem.
 Cairo did everything it could.
 That experience, and what it revealed about how communities lose stores they did everything right to keep, is what drives the work now.
-Robert supports state-level food access projects in Illinois and continues to build VFS as a long-term platform for communities that deserve better tools and better guidance than most of them currently have access to.
+Robert supports state-level food access projects in Illinois and continues to build VFS as a long-term resource for communities that deserve better tools and better guidance than most of them currently have access to.

 Rise Community Market board members holding We are no longer a food desert signs at grand opening